 During an emergency, children not only experience new child protection threats, but existing problems are exacerbated and child protection mechanisms and systems can be undermined or damaged.

-Many child protection actions are therefore urgent and life-saving.
+Child protection in emergencies is therefore urgent and life-saving.

 Preventing child abuse during emergencies

 Plan International strives to respond to and prevent abuse, neglect, exploitation and violence against children in emergencies.

 We work in partnership with children, their families and local authorities in their communities to strengthen child-protection systems and community-based mechanisms.

 Our programmes ensure equal attention is given to girls’ and boys’ protection issues.